 It’s extremely easy to use a pair of scissors to snip off a bowl of mesclun, give it a rinse, and in 5 minutes or less, you’ve got a healthy dinner ready to go after you add some goat cheese and walnuts.
 If you clip off the top 2/3 of the plant, it regrows within a few weeks, so it basically does all the work for you after you plant the seeds.

 Also Read: How to Create a Salad Bowl Garden

 9. Bell Peppers

 Tomatoes, how could we miss them.
 The most favorite vegetable (or fruit) of many and most used as well.
 Homegrown tomatoes taste so good that much that you can’t explain unless you experience.
-They’re one of the productive container vegetables but needs some care, regular dose of fertilizer and water.
+They’re one of the productive container vegetables but need some care, a regular dose of fertilizer, and water.
 All the essential tips on growing tomatoes in containers are here.

 11. Scallions/Spring Onions/Green Onions

 One more in this list of most versatile vegetables and herbs!
 Depending on where you live, these great little onions can have multiple names.
 They are a cinch to grow if you’ll follow this article.
 Use them in various dishes like omelets and scrambled eggs.
 Add the chopped leaves to salads, pasta, noodles, naans, etc.

 12. Hot Peppers

 If you love spicy food and want to add some zing to your food.
 Don’t miss the chili plants.
 The hotness and size of the hot pepper fruits depend on the varieties you’re growing.
 You can enjoy the chilies in many recipes.
 Learn how to grow it here.